 - Immersion Blender

-To prepare the feijoa jam, the first step is naturally to obtain the fruits.
-For this, I must thank my friend Angela for gifting them to me from her tree.
+To prepare the feijoa jam, the first step is naturally to get the fruits.
+For this reason, I must thank my friend Angela for gifting them to me from her tree.

-The first step, obviously after washing them, which takes a bit longer, is to peel the feijoa fruits.
+First step, obviously after washing them, the slightly longer task is peeling the feijoa fruits.

-A very simple way is to cut them in half widthwise and scoop out the pulp with a spoon.
+A very simple way is to cut them in half widthwise and use a spoon to scoop out the pulp.

-Once the fruits are peeled, add the lemon and sugar and place them in the fridge for two hours covered.
+After peeling the fruits, add the lemon and sugar and put them in the fridge for two hours covered.

-Start cooking after the 2 hours in the fridge.
-After the first 30 minutes of cooking, blend the feijoa jam with an immersion blender.
-Put it back on the heat and cook for another 20 minutes.
+Start cooking after the 2-hour rest in the fridge.
+After the first 30 minutes of cooking, use an immersion blender to puree the feijoa jam.
+Put it back on the stove and cook for another 20 minutes.

-Once cooking is finished, while the jam is still hot, put it in the jars and seal them, turn the jars upside down until cool.
+Once cooking is finished, with the jam still hot, put it in jars and seal, turn upside down, and cover the jars until cooled.

-Here is the good and simple feijoa jam ready!
+Here is your good and simple feijoa jam ready!